Skip to content

 • sketch.rs — Sketch, Storyboard, VersionEntry, GraphNode

-Browser automation runs in a Node.js sidecar process managed by Tauri:
+Browser interaction recording is being built around a Node.js sidecar process managed by Tauri:

 1. The Rust backend spawns a Playwright Node.js process